drivet/website-11ty/src/posts/feed/2022/fifteen-years.md

 about it.

 One obvious reason for the change is that Facebook is easier to write for than a blog, particularly *my* blog.
-It's not just the UI - sites like Facebook and Twitter revolve around posting small, titleless snippets of content that are by nature easier to craft than a blog entry.
+I use a static site generator without a dedicated interface but it's not just about the UI - sites like Facebook and Twitter make it easy to post small, titleless snippets of content that are by nature easier to craft than a blog entry.

 Joining the [IndieWeb][10] in 2018, though, helped me take back that kind of content.